 However, God calls for a policy of strict proportion, one life taken for one lost, lest a single homicide start an ongoing blood feud.
 We see this strict proportion in Gen 9:6 itself and in Ex 21:23.
 Even injuries are to be proportionately matched, Ex 21:24–25; Deut 19:21.

-The primary principle in Gen 9:6 is therefore retributive justice.
+The primary principle in Gen 9:6 and Rev 13:10 is therefore retributive justice.
 God made man in his own image Gen 1:26–27.
 A murderer assaults God himself.
 “Truly, I say to you, as you did it to one of the least of these my brethren, you did it to me” Mt 25:40.

 Blood is always the sacred sign of life.
 “For the life of the flesh is in the blood; and I have given it for you upon the altar to make atonement for your souls; for it is the blood that makes atonement, by reason of the life” Lev 17:11.